wielandgmeiner/javacard_playground/doc/MemoryCard.md

 | P0, P1 | ignored, use for example `0x00` for both |
 | DATA   | 65-byte public key of the host serialized in uncompressed form |
 | RETURN | `SW`: `0x9000`, `DATA`: 65-byte cards fresh pubkey followed by `HMAC-SHA256(card_key, data)`, then ECDSA signature signing all previous data |

-ECDSA signature in the card doesn't follow the low-s rule, so normalize it before you verify.

 ### Secure message